zined/ruempler.eu/source/_posts/aws-codebuild-the-missing-link-for-deployment-pipelines-in-aws.md

 ### CodeBuild and CodePipeline

-Last but not least, let's have look how CodePipeline and CodeBuild integrate by using an excerpt from [the CloudFormation template](https://github.com/s0enke/cloudformation-templates/blob/master/templates/pipeline-serverless-backend-npm-frontend.yml) which describes the pipeline as code:
+Last but not least, let's have a look at how CodePipeline and CodeBuild integrate by using an excerpt from [the CloudFormation template](https://github.com/s0enke/cloudformation-templates/blob/master/templates/pipeline-serverless-backend-npm-frontend.yml) which describes the pipeline as code:

 ```yaml
 Pipeline: